lijqhs/bonjour/content/posts/2023-12-24-joyeux-noël-et-bonne-année.md

     hiddenInList: true
 ---

 Joyeux Noël !
 (Merry Christmas!) and Bonne Année !
 (Happy New Year!) are the most common French phrases used during the holiday season.
-Other French holiday phrases include[^1] [^2]:
+Other French holiday phrases include: [^1] [^2]

 [^1]: [French Christmas Vocabulary](https://www.frenchlearner.com/vocabulary/christmas/)
 [^2]: [How to Say Merry Christmas in French](https://www.fluentu.com/blog/french/christmas-greetings-in-french/)